Family/ Domestic Violence or Personal Safety Intervention Orders

 9. Can I self-represent in an intervention order application issued against me?

 Yes, you can self-represent in an intervention order application.
 However, there are limitations you should be aware of.
-For example, if you choose tocontest the intervention order application, you will not be allowed to personally cross-examine the affected family member.
+For example, if you choose to contest the intervention order application, you will not be allowed to personally cross-examine the affected family member.
 This is to ensure the process remains fair and non-intimidating.
-If you decide to contest the application, contact Shan Lawyers to fully understand the process and your options.
+If you decide to contest the application, contact Shan Lawyers to understand the process and your options fully.
+We provide confidential legal consultations and practical advice to help you make informed decisions.

 11. What happens if an intervention order is issued against a person who holds a temporary visa in Australia?